astronomer/docs/astro/kubepodoperator-local.md

 ---
 title: 'Test and Troubleshoot the KubernetesPodOperator Locally'
-sidebar_label: 'Local KubernetesPodOperator'
+sidebar_label: 'Run the KubernetesPodOperator Locally'
 id: kubepodoperator-local
 description: Test and troubleshoot the KubernetesPodOperator locally.
 ---

-You use the `KubernetesPodOperator` to create and run Kubernetes pods on a  Kubernetes cluster in a local Kubernetes environment.
-Using the `KubernetesPodOperator` locally allows you to create, test, and modify your code before you move to production.
+The `KubernetesPodOperator` completes work within Kubernetes Pods on a Kubernetes cluster that Airflow can communicate with.
+Use this document to test the `KubernetesPodOperator` locally before running it in a production Kubernetes cluster.

 ## Set up Kubernetes